andoniaf/geoguessr-daily-tracker/README.md

 python daily_challenge_tracker.py
 ```

+### Google Sheets Setup

+1. Create a Google Cloud Project
+2. Enable Google Sheets API
+3. Create a Service Account with no roles
+4. Download the service account key
+5. Share your Google Sheet with the service account email (with Editor permissions)
+6. Copy the Spreadsheet ID from the URL

 The script will create a CSV file named `daily_challenges.csv` in the current directory with your game results.
+If Google Sheets integration is enabled, it will also append the data to your spreadsheet.

 ## CSV Format